S/4HANA and Machine Learning for Solution Architects (updated March 2023)

 SAP help for the cloud version of SAP Data Intelligence is here: https://help.sap.com/viewer/product/SAP_DATA_INTELLIGENCE/Cloud/en-US

 ML Jargon Buster

-There are lots of new technology layers to understand.
-Here is my jargon buster to save Solution Architects time in Google.
+There are lots of new technology layers and Open Source terminology to understand.
+Here is a jargon buster to save SAP Solution Architects time in Google.

 - Apache Spark: platform for high volume distributed processing of big data.
 Often used with Hadoop HDFS.
 Processing includes SQL, batch processing, stream feeds and machine learning.

 - Azure Data Lake: Microsoft’s big data analytics solution.
 Often encountered when using ML for big data.